Cancel anytime

 Overview

-The ProShares Short 20+ Year Treasury (TBF) is an exchange-traded fund that seeks to deliver daily investment results, before fees and expenses, that correspond to the inverse (-1x) of the daily performance of the ICE U.S. Treasury 20+ Year Bond Index.
-It provides a way for investors to potentially profit from declines in long-term Treasury bond prices.
+The ProShares Short 20+ Year Treasury (TBT) is an exchange-traded fund designed to provide inverse exposure to the daily performance of the ICE U.S. Treasury 20+ Year Bond Index.
+It uses financial derivatives to profit from declines in long-term Treasury bond prices.
+The fund's asset allocation focuses on short-term investments and derivatives contracts.
+Its investment strategy involves taking a short position in Treasury bonds, aiming to increase in value when bond prices fall and interest rates rise.

 Reputation and Reliability